AdityaGovardhan/cosmosQA-research/README.md

 5. Performed Error Analysis on 15 samples from 1000-1500 in the Validation set data
 6. Finetuning roberta-base model on SocialIQA dataset for incorporating social knowledge.
 7. Increased performance by finetuning on SocialIQA dataset on roberta-base from 65.92% to 67.75%.
 Let's call this model roberta_social_iqa
-8. Now finetuning roberta_social_iqa on the COSMOS_QA to boost performance.
+8. Finetuned and generated a performance of 66.2 roberta_social_iqa on the COSMOS_QA to boost performance.
+[Google Colab](https://colab.research.google.com/drive/1QMJVB5Pf24d3x8A5OAuB4Xo7UVN3ngk-?authuser=2)

 - Jay :
 1. Was able to run the cosmosqa_wilburOne on my local CPU machine (without GPUs), but since the training + evaluation with huge datasize shall take time, trying to host the process on either Google Colab/Cloud Shell - but facing issues with installing Nvidia/Apex and few other version conflicts.
 2. Also, trying to read the [https://arxiv.org/pdf/1904.01172.pdf] paper in order to come up with model tweaks for error analysis.
 3. Now running the cosmosqa_wilburOne process on my [Google Colab](https://colab.research.google.com/drive/1JKLkB238zHKXNNdGA9H2kCXhAVTXCrjb#scrollTo=Cvv7loTb2SC0) account with varying values of batch-sizes, epochs and train_examples (training data)